descartez/descartez.github.io/_posts/2015-03-23-accounting-assistant-and-developer.md

 ---

 ### Steven Label
-04-23-201 to current
+04-23-2016 to now

-> Processed documents and provided technical solutions for interactions with company database
+> Process documents and provide technical solutions for interactions with company database